 Obviously, an “instant tent” implies that it can be set up very quickly.
 This one takes 60 seconds on average and requires no prior knowledge to assemble.
 It’s easy set-up doesn’t come at the expense of losing functionality.
 Its E-port allows the occupants to feed an extension cord seamlessly through the wall of the tent.
 The 2 large, T-shaped doors also allow for multiple occupants to enter and exit at the same time.
 It’s even got an awning, which is my favorite feature.
 This gives you a nice, dry spot, just outside of the tent where you can take off and leave shoes on rainy days.
 To me, this attention to detail makes the CORE 6 Person a true stand-out instant tent.

-- It has an E-port for extension cord access.
+- Has an E-port for extension cord access.

-- It’s VERY well ventilated with ground and ceiling vents, as well as mesh windows.
+- VERY well ventilated with ground/ceiling vents and mesh windows.
 Great for hot weather camping.

-- All the seams are heat-sealed and water resistant, so moisture stays out.
+- All seams are heat-sealed and water resistant.

-- It can fit 2 queen-sized air mattresses and has a floor plan that’s 11′ x 9′.
+- Fits 2 queen-sized air mattresses with a floor plan of 11′ x 9′.

-- The floor is not as thick as some, more heavy-duty tents.
+- Floor is not as thick as the more heavy-duty tents.

-- It may be a tight squeeze with 6 campers.
+- May be a tight squeeze with 6 campers.

-- It’s not the best tent for cold weather.
+- Not the best tent for cold weather.